 Worried about being accused of discriminating against a child if they are not able to look after him, or cannot accommodate him because there are other children with additional needs in the setting;

 An overarching message out of our research is that early childhood settings welcome children with additional needs and within an inclusive approach they see the benefit for all children.
-What is important is an approach that supports the whole setting in including the child. [? missing]
+What is important is an approach that supports the inclusion of the child in the early childhood setting.

 In line with the European Agency, (2011b, p.77) we believe that ‘investment in early childhood education and an increasingly inclusive education system is likely to represent a more effective use of resources than short term initiatives designed to ‘close gaps’ or support certain marginalized groups’.
 The need to build a competent system is evidenced by the convening of an Interdepartmental Group, set up to address the issue of additional needs and mandated to report back to Minister Reilly by September 2015.
 The current landscape is captured comprehensively through our various engagements with members who are at the coal face and, through their contributions, we signpost possible recommendations.